 The study of strongly correlated systems is one of the most active areas of materials science and continuously offers new surprises to the scientific community.
 The diversity of phases found in strongly correlated materials is extremely rich.
-Very often these phases compete.
-They show superconductivity, magnetism and other exotic phases.
-Among correlated systems special interest has been raised by high temperature superconductors.I am interested in modelling strongly correlated electron systems, especially high temperature superconductors.
-Since their discovery in 2008 my research has been dedicated to understand iron superconductors, with main focus on their magnetism, correlations and anisotropic properties.
+They show superconductivity, magnetism, nematicity and other exotic phases.Very often these phases compete.